Bubblin-Superbooks/emma/README.md

 ```
 ## CREDITS:
-The manuscript was sourced from [Gutenberg.org](http://gutenberg.org)
+This manuscript was licensed via [Gutenberg](http://gutenberg.org)

-Please read license terms of other softwares/libraries and their respective writers (owners) who have directly or indirectly contributed to this project.
+Please read license terms of other softwares/libraries and their respective owners who have contributed directly or indirectly into this project.

 ## CONTRIBUTION/FIXES

-Feel free to submit fixes or report issues or simply help improve the code of this book!
+Feel free to report issues or submit fixes to help improve the code.

 1. Fork it using `git`.
 2. Create your feature branch (`git checkout -b my-new-page`)